03difoha/AppsFromScratch/sessions/04/README.md

 The `value` attribute will contain the property which relates to the selected option - the exact spelling you use in your database.

 For example, if the user selects `Bake a cake`, the property which matches that is `bakingSkills`.

-> Open your Firebase database at [codeyourapp.firebaseio.com](https://codeyourapp.firebaseio.com/) and take a look at the data you've stored in there.

 > Copy property names from the database and paste them in the relevant value slot in your HTML.
 Make sure to double-check for the exact property names, otherwise your JS code will not work!